FriendsOfEpub/blitz-tasks/README.md

 A good rule of thumb is to request global utilities that can be used for other various use cases.
 On the opposite, requesting something to fix one of your own workflow issues will be problematic, and likely not considered if not a very common issue for users.

 Please note this repository is also a GitHub template so we’ve even made it easier for people to adjust it to their workflow issues.

+### Which Features May Be Prioritized If I Want To Contribute

+The most obvious one would be adding an `epub` option, that could indeed help:

+- Add and remove files from the package.opf
+- Unzip EPUB in input
+- Rezip EPUB in output

 ### How Reliable Is This